Due to perverse incentives, social media is weakening global democratic functioning.

 Engagement maximization has detrimental effects including amplified extremism, increased perception gaps, and the creation of a fertile ground for targeted disinformation around elections.

-It becomes harder for us to solve problems together, and we end up in a race for more extreme political viewpoints, politicians, and policies.
+According to an article by Jonathan Haidt, toxic polarization and declining respect for counterarguments became more severe in 32 countries.
+This makes it harder for us to solve problems together, and we end up in an endless race for more extreme political viewpoints, politicians, and policies.

 As a result, we get political representatives who are extreme and reactionary, reliably leading to grid-lock and ineffective policy.